dxc-technology/halstack-style-guide/components/box/README.md

 Just as the name indicates the content in the webpage can be grouped using the Box Component, which is a simple wrapper component used to organise the layout within the box container.

-The Box has properties like margins, padding, borders, shadows, background colors etc. and organise the layout design consisting of interactive / non-interactive components like icons, labels, paragraphs and buttons etc as described in the design specifications.
+The Box has properties like margins, padding, borders, shadows, background colors etc. and organise the layout design serving as a container for interactive / non-interactive components like icons, labels, paragraphs and buttons etc.

 ### Modes